goviinddd/automated-pdf-merger/README.md

 venv\Scripts\activate     # Windows

 Install dependencies:

 pip install -r requirements.txt

 2. Configuration

 Create a .env file in the root directory.

-Add your Gemini API key :
+Add your Gemini API key (if using the fallback feature):

 GEMINI_API_KEY=your_api_key_here

 3. How to Run